-URP 6223 is designed to provide future urban planners, designers, and engineers with fundamental knowledge of urban analytics for addressing emerging urban challenges and analytical needs.
-Under this scope, it introduces data, analytics methods, geo-visualization, urban models for achieving smart, resilient, and equitable cities.
-The course is taught through the lens of using research and computational thinking to understand and explore urban and regional challenges as well as data-driven solutions to address these challenges for better future cities.
+URP 6223 is designed to equip future urban planners, designers, and engineers with fundamental knowledge of urban analytics to address emerging urban challenges and analytical needs.
+This course integrates planning theories and urban science with various urban analytics tools, incorporating sustainability and resilience knowledge.
+Key topics include data, analytics methods, geo-visualization, and urban models aimed at achieving smart, resilient, and equitable cities.
+The course is taught through the lens of research and computational thinking, enabling students to understand and explore urban and regional challenges and develop data-driven solutions for better future cities.